jakemanger/spacetimeview/README.md

 (hostable for free on services like github pages) or as an interactive html widget to explore your data.

-## Features

-- Interactive map visualization for space-time data
-- Multiple visualization modes: summary (grid/hexagon) and scatter
-- Supports various aggregation methods (SUM, MEAN, COUNT, MIN, MAX, MODE)
-- Customizable color schemes, animation speed, and other visual properties
-- Responsive design for various screen sizes
-- Supports both Mercator and Globe projections
-- Time animation controls for exploring temporal patterns
-- Tooltip with detailed location information and time series charts
-- Works with sf, stars, and terra objects

-### New Feature: Polygon Overlays

-You can now add polygon overlays to your visualizations using the `polygons` parameter.
-This is useful for showing administrative boundaries, regions, or any other geographical divisions.

 #### Example with Australian States